 VIP has long recognized that for treatment to be successful long term, the drug lifestyle has to be replaced with positive elements — education, health care, mental health care, job training, life skills and work opportunities.
 VIP’s diverse treatment programs were — and remain – integrated.
 VIP is dedicated to empowering its clients with the tools they need to become self-sufficient.

-VIP continues to grow dynamically to meet the changing needs of its clients and the neighborhoods it serves, all in the context of the evolving political and economic landscape.
+VIP continues to grow dynamically to meet the changing needs of its clients and the neighborhoods it serves, all in the context of an evolving political and economic landscape.
+This includes:

-- We have a profound belief in the strengths and the ability of individuals and families to transform themselves and become self-sufficient.
+- A profound belief in the strengths and the ability of individuals and families to transform themselves and become self-sufficient

-- VIP surrounds individuals with the services and supports they need.
+- The ongoing need to surround individuals with the services and supports they need

-- We employ a rigorous business approach that stresses partnerships and makes the very most of both public and private resources.
+- A rigorous business approach that stresses partnerships and makes the very most of both public and private resources

 The Bronx is the poorest urban county in the nation.

-As a non-profit partner to the Bronx community, VIP provides a full continuum of social service care to the most vulnerable and underserved.
-VIP serves approximately 25,000 clients & patients per year through residential care, outpatient counseling, shelter care, medical services, medically supervised intervention programs, housing, and employment services.
-Our organization continues to expand, and has been awarded as a Federally Qualified Health Center and a Certified Community Behavioral Health Clinic.
+As a non-profit headquartered in the Bronx, VIP provides a full continuum of social service care to those who are most vulnerable and underserved.
+VIP serves approximately 7,000 clients per year through residential care, outpatient counseling, shelter care, medical services, medically supervised intervention programs, housing, and employment services.
+Our organization continues to expand as a Federally Qualified Health Center and a Certified Community Behavioral Health Clinic.

 VIP addresses the consequences of extreme poverty.

-VIP’s humble beginnings with 8 staff providing housing and job training in the church basement has grown to become a full service agency with almost 300 employees and a full array of critical services.
-We are proud to celebrate 41 years of changing lives and transforming our community.
+VIP’s humble beginnings with 8 staff providing housing and job training in the church basement has grown to become a full service agency with more than 460 employees and a full array of critical services.